 5.3b) Trade receivables

 The Group's customers can be split into two groups - (i) students (individuals) and (ii) commercial organisations including universities.
 The Group's exposure to credit risk is influenced by the characteristics of each customer.
-The Group holds customer deposits of £0.8 million (2020: £0.8 million) as collateral against individual customers.

 5.3c) Joint ventures